critterandguitari/5_Moons_Manual/manual.md

 Once 5 Moons is connected to power it will automatically power on.
 The LEDs (M) will illuminate, which means the unit is powered.
 If 5 Moons is already connected to power, press the Power Switch (E) for one second, or until the LEDs turn on.

 The same button is used to power down.
-Hold the button for a second, or until the LEDs turn purple.
+Hold the button for one second, or until the LEDs turn purple.
+Don't fret!
 Everything you've recorded is saved.

 ![image](./5moonsReadJacks.png)